minswap/sdk/README.md

 ## ES Module Requirement

-This package depends on `lucid-cardano`, which is an ESM package, so it's also an ESM package.
+This package depends on `@spacebudz/lucid`, which is an ESM package, so it's also an ESM package.
 To import from ESM package, you need to specify `"type": "module"` in `package.json` and configure other build flags accordingly.
+Also, `--experimental-wasm-modules` flag needs to be set in Node.js and `@jsr:registry=https://npm.jsr.io` needs to be added to `.npmrc` file.

 ## Examples